Usejun/JSON/README.md

 ```

 ### 2. Convert JSON text
-ToJSON, a function of JObject, allows you to turn a JObject class back into JSON as a String.
+ToText, a function of JObject, allows you to turn a JObject class back into JSON as a String.

 ```
-Console.WriteLine(json.ToJSON());
+Console.WriteLine(json.ToText());
 /*
   {
     "name": "Usejun",